msr-in-msai/msai-349-final-project/README.md

-# Discussion for final proposal

-## 1. What task will you address, and why is it interesting?
-This should be as simple as a couple of sentences.

-### What task will you address?
-Pointcloud Classification.
-* Input: the pointcloud of an object (a set of 3d points).
+# Final Project Proposal

+## 1. Task Description and Motivation

+### Task:
+Point cloud classification.
+* **Input:** A set of 3D points (point cloud) representing an object.
-* Output: the class label of the object, out of fixed amount of classes (like 10).
+* **Output:** The object's class label, chosen from a fixed number of predefined classes (e.g., 10 classes).

-### why is it interesting?
-It's relevant to our field of robotics.
-We can specify objects only using data from LiDAR.

-## 2. How will you acquire your data?
-This element is intended to serve as a check that your project is doable -- so if you plan to collect a new data set (which I discourage), be as specific as possible.

-### How will you acquire your data?
-Use a simulator (Isaac Sim) to generate the dataset.
-The dataset contains multiple depth images, segmentation masks, the object label of every pixel in the depth image, and camera intrinsics to convert depth images to pointclouds.

-## 3. Which features/attributes will you use for your task?

-Each feature is a list of 3D points (The point cloud).

-## 4. What will your initial approach be?
-What data pre-processing will you do, which machine learning techniques (decision trees, KNN, K-Means, Gaussian mixture models, etc.) will you use, and how will you evaluate your success (Note: you must use a quantitative metric)?
-Generally, you will likely use mean-squared error for regression tasks and precision-recall for classification tasks.
-Think about how you will organize your model outputs to calculate these metrics.

-### What will your initial approach be?
-Use MLP to calssify the object.

-### What data pre-processing will you do?
+### Motivation:
+This task is critical in robotics, where we often need to classify objects using 3D data from sensors like LiDAR.
+Being able to accurately classify objects based solely on point clouds is essential for tasks like autonomous navigation, object manipulation, and environment understanding.

+## 2. Data Acquisition

+I will generate the dataset using Isaac Sim, which provides a flexible environment for creating synthetic data.
+The dataset will include:
+* Depth images.
+* Segmentation masks for each object.
+* Object labels for every pixel in the depth images.
+* Camera intrinsics to convert depth images into point clouds.

+This approach ensures that the data generation is well-structured, reproducible, and tailored to my project's needs.

+## 3. Features and Attributes

+The key feature for this task is the 3D point cloud representing each object.
+Each point cloud is a collection of points in 3D space that captures the object's shape and spatial distribution.

+## 4. Initial Approach

+### Data Preprocessing:
-1. Convert depth image to pointcloud with camera intrinsics.
+1. Convert depth images into point clouds using the provided camera intrinsics.
-2. Get the pointcloud corresponding to every kind of obejct based on the segmentation image (mask).
+2. Segment the point cloud by extracting the portion corresponding to each object based on the segmentation mask.
-3. Extract representation features from pointclouds using PointNet.
+3. Use PointNet to extract representative features from the point clouds.

-### which machine learning techniques (decision trees, KNN, K-Means, Gaussian mixture models, etc.) will you use?
+### Machine Learning Techniques:
-Use the representation features as input to train the MLP to classify objects.
+The extracted features from PointNet will serve as input to an MLP (Multi-Layer Perceptron), which will be trained to classify objects into their respective categories.

-### How will you evaluate your success?

-Use the sucess rate of the classification.
+### Evaluation:
+The primary evaluation metric will be the classification accuracy, measuring the percentage of correctly classified objects.